Ignotus-mago/PixelAudio/examples/README.md

 - **ArgosyMixer**: create Argosy patterns with a GUI, play them as audio, export animations to video.
 - **AudioCapture**: capture streaming or live audio and turn it into a bitmap.

+The tutorial is designed to get you up and running with creating your own sampling audio synth, where you draw on an image to generate non-linear samples from an audio file.

 You can open library examples with the Processing File menu->Examples... command.
 Look for PixelAudio in the Look for PixelAudio in the Contributed LIbraries in the Java Examples.
 This is the recommended way to explore PixelAudio features.